 In March 2015 what they felt was inappropriate alcohol industry involvement in assessing whether the 1 billion unit pledge had been fulfilled was highlighted by the Institute for Alcohol Studies, which had contributed comments to a draft of Sheffield University's critique of the Department of Health's calculations.
-The institute had used the Freedom of Information Act to extract email correspondence from the department which showed that the alcohol producers' health promotion organisation the Portman Group had asked for critical data "to be refined without informing the Chair and other public health members of the [Responsibility Deal monitoring and evaluation group], [and] that the Chair was the very least, said the institute, "the process was not transparent".
+The institute had used the Freedom of Information Act to extract email correspondence from the department which showed that the alcohol producers' health promotion organisation the Portman Group had asked for critical data "to be refined without informing the Chair and other public health members of the [Responsibility Deal monitoring and evaluation group], [and] that the Chair was not apparently included in crucial emails between the Department of Health and the Portman Group."
+At the very least, said the institute, "the process was not transparent".
 So concerned had been the group's chair from the Centre for Public Health at Liverpool John Moores University that in July 2013 he resigned from the group, saying "transparency and trust in the process has been eroded by data being delivered inappropriately to the industry's Portman Group who not only failed to inform me that they had the data but also unilaterally asked for it to be revisited at least twice."